 “Dwayna Litz is a deeply moving singer, strongly connected to the message in her songs.
 She has the ability to draw in an audience because of her expressive vocalism and musicality.
 Dwayna sets herself apart from other singers because of her professionalism and innate musicianship.” —Matthew Odell, pianist

 Born in Knoxville, TN, Dwayna Litz began performing in front of audiences at age two in churches, civic clubs and weddings.
 Dwayna grew up singing hymns in Baptist churches as a soloist, traveling as a child to sing in revival meetings throughout America, as well as Korea, Haiti and India.
 Dwayna shared platforms with Christian artists such as Larnelle Harris, opening for him in concert at age ten.
-Charles Stanley, president of the Southern Baptist Convention at the time, said he was very impressed with her when she sang at age twelve in his church First Baptist Atlanta when her microphone stopped working, and she just kept on singing.
+Charles Stanley, then president of the Southern Baptist Convention, said he was very impressed with her when she sang at age twelve in his church First Baptist Atlanta when her microphone stopped working, and she just kept on singing her solo.
+Dwayna had a leading role singing in the opera, “The Happy Prince” at age ten.
+When she auditioned for the movie “Annie,” she was motioned by Garrison True, the director, to come to his table and talk privately to him and other judges.
+He said, “You are exactly what we are looking for, but you are just too tall.”
 She won “Best of Show” in musical theater for the state of FL when she was a sophomore in high school for her rendition of “Somewhere Over The Rainbow” at FL State University.

-She spent the following summer singing country and bluegrass music at Archie Campbell’s Hee Haw Village in Pigeon Forge, TN, and moved to Nashville at age seventeen and spent her senior year of high school hanging out backstage at the Grand Ole Opry and singing on the Grand Ole Gospel music hour on Saturday nights.
+Dwayna recorded her third album in Nashville at age fifteen with the CMA orchestra arranger Australian Bill Walker, which was the same year she opened for Charlie McClain and her husband Wayne Massey at the Central FL State Fair.
+She spent the following summer at age sixteen singing country and bluegrass music at Archie Campbell’s Hee Haw Village in Pigeon Forge, TN, and moved to Nashville at age seventeen and spent her senior year of high school hanging out backstage at the Grand Old Opry and singing on the “Grand Old Gospel Music Hour” on Saturday nights.
 Dwayna began singing demos and jingles on Music Row at age eighteen and signed her first publishing deal in Nashville at age nineteen with Harris Richardson Music, whose catalog was later sold to Universal.
 She was signed as an artist with Larry Butler producing that same year.
 She also worked with Buddy Killen at age twenty-one when Buddy signed her as a singer/songwriter at Buddy Killen Music saying she was “star quality.”
 The catalog was sold to Cal IV Entertainment, which was then bought by Spirit Music.
-Dwayna was later signed to Sanjek Entertainment with Rick Sanjek as manager in Nashville.
-She has had production deals with Arista Records and Warner Brothers .
-Mark Miller, sound engineer for Garth Brooks album “No Fences” and many more, produced Dwayna recording songs such as “Sweet Memories” written by Garth Brooks and Pat Alger and “Lovin’ On The Edge” by Kostas at Jack’s Tracks Studios owned by Allen Reynolds, on Music Row.
-Dwayna has worked with award winning writers in Nashville such as Larry Shell, Bruce Burch, Vip Vipperman, Sam Lorber, Michael Garvin, Greg Barnhill, Gloria Sklerov and Rivers Rutherford.
+After having production deals with songwriters like Rivers Rutherford and Michael Garvin, Dwayna was later signed to Sanjek Entertainment with Rick Sanjek as manager in Nashville.
+She has been under contract with Arista Records and Warner Brothers as a singer/songwriter.